 Supporting primary care in our region to be:

-COORDINARE is committed to working directly with GPs, other primary health care providers, secondary health care providers and hospitals to improve and better coordinate care across the local health system for patients requiring care from multiple providers or at risk of poor health outcome; and find innovative ways of building ‘one coordinated and sustainable health system’ which ensures better consumer experiences, improved health outcomes, and reduced costs.
+To achieve these priorities, COORDINARE works directly with GPs, other primary health care providers, secondary health care providers and hospitals to improve and better coordinate care across the local health system for patients requiring care from multiple providers or at risk of poor health outcome; and find innovative ways of building ‘one coordinated and sustainable health system’ which ensures improved health outcomes, better consumer experiences, enhanced provider satisfaction and increased value for money.

-To deliver on these priorities, our highly skilled staff work across three levels of intervention.
+To deliver on these outcomes and key results, our highly skilled staff work across four levels of intervention.
 These are: